saimj7/People-Counting-in-Real-Time/README.md

 ### Simple log

 - Logs the counting data at end of the day.
 - Useful for footfall analysis.
+Below is an example:
 <img src="https://imgur.com/CV2nCjx.png" width=400>

 ---